Moody's: Penetration of renewables to reach more than 70% capacity within 20 years

 As electricity demand doubles in Latin America over the next two decades, wind and solar projects will account for an increasing share of energy supply as coal and oil-based energy generation falls out of favor, Moody's Investors Service has projected.

-step up investments in renewables.
+Those with higher risks of assets becoming impaired or otherwise non-productive will step up investments in renewables.
 According to the credit rating agency, debt will increase amid declining energy prices and shorter-term contracts.

 Growing electricity demand in most Latin American countries will be largely met by renewables, boosted by clean energy targets.